glennhenry/cs-notes/docs/data-structures-and-algorithms/18-greedy/greedy.md

 For example, if we have a set of coin of: 1 cent, 5 cents, 10 cents, 25 cents, and the target is 79, we may use 3 x 25 cents and 4 x 1 cents, resulting in 7 coins.

-Here is the pseudocode for it :
+Here is the pseudocode for it:

 ```
 function coinChange(coins, amount):